xplorehari/Automation/README.md

    - **$ git clone :https://github.com/xplorehari/Automation**
 3. Open the cloned project in a code editor.
 4. In the Terminal window of the Code editor use NPM commands for installing cypress(Javascript) using following commands
-   -	Download and setup Node.JS from the link below based on the system requirments https://nodejs.org/en/download/ open Command Prompt or Terminal window and run the following NPM commands
+   -	Download and setup Node.JS by installing the exe from the link below based on the system requirments https://nodejs.org/en/download/ open Command Prompt or Terminal window and run the following NPM commands
   -	**Npm init**